adslbarxatov/Xash3d-FWGS-for-ESHQ/README.md

 ---

-*The product is distributed according to GPL-3.0 license of the parent project (Xash3d FWGS engine) and the [Application development policy](https://adslbarxatov.github.io/ADP) where it doesn’t interfere with GPL-3.0.
+*The product is distributed according to GPL-3.0 license of the parent project (Xash3d FWGS engine) and the [Integrated operational policy](https://adslbarxatov.github.io/IOP) where it doesn’t interfere with GPL-3.0.
 By starting to work with this product, you fully agree with these documents and accept them!*